-- 3.2.5 Burgoynes, the haulage, transport and marquee hire firm is a major local employer.
+3.2.5 Burgoynes, the haulage, transport and marquee hire firm is a major local employer.
 It lies between the village and Holme Marsh, on the A480.
-Limited expansion of the existing site will be encouraged, provided that the amenity of nearby residential areas is protected. - 3.2.6 Ovals Farm Industrial Estate lies some 1.5 km west of the village, with good access from the A44.
-Its present level of use is well below its potential, and it could be developed with little impact on existing neighbours, or on the local environment.
+Limited expansion of the existing site will be encouraged, provided that the amenity of nearby residential areas is protected.

-Draft Policy LB1 Protecting and Enhancing Local Employment Opportunities in Lyonshall
+Policy LB1 Protecting and Enhancing Local Employment Opportunities in Lyonshall

-Proposals for appropriate new economic development at Burgoynes, Lyonshall and Ovals Farm Industrial estate will be supported provided that:
+Proposals for appropriate new economic development at Burgoynes Industrial Estate will be supported provided that:

-- 1. Adequate on-site car parking is provided for occupiers and visitors and suitable access is provided to the A480 and A44 respectively; - 2.
-Amenity of neighbouring residential areas is protected, and suitable screening and landscaping is provided.; and - 3.
-Development is of a high design quality which is sensitive to the character of the surrounding rural area.
+- 1. Development is for small scale business units (B1 use); - 2.
+Adequate on-site car parking is provided for occupiers and visitors and suitable access is provided to the A480 and A44 respectively; - 3.
+Amenity of neighbouring residential areas is protected, and suitable screening and landscaping is provided is provided using a mix of native, locally appropriate, deciduous species; - 4.
+Development is of a high design quality which is sensitive to the character of the surrounding rural area; and - 5.
+Suitable and safe provision is made for access by pedestrians and cyclists.